imjoshellis/idealist/architecture.md

 As the room owner, I can...

 - Do everything a normal user can do
-- Mark ideas as accepted
+- Flag ideas as accepted/rejected
-- Unmark ideas as accepted
+- Remove flag from ideas
-- Mark ideas as rejected
+- Put the room back into brainstorm mode
-- Unmark ideas as rejected
+- See when the room will be deleted (12hrs from creation)
-- Start a new idea round (which will add on to the current list)
+- Manually trigger room deletion

 ### backend